Low FODMAP flour can be a great way to enjoy baking if you have IBS.

 Low FODMAP quinoa flours include:

-Green banana flour
+Green banana flour is a low FODMAP flour

 Green banana flour is made from peeled, dried, and ground green bananas.
 The flour is rich in potassium and dietary fibre (11).